cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 9.3.2 =
+Added support for the Yandex group_id attribute

+= 9.3.1 =
+When the FlyCart table rate shipping plugin is active do not calculate shipping costs for product ID's that are smaller than 0

+= 9.3.0 =
+Fixed an issue with anonymous reviews for the Google product review feed

+= 9.2.9 =
+Added support for the "fee percentage" shipping cost formula

+= 9.2.8 =
+Added a discount percentage attribute calculating the percentage discount between the sale and regular price

+= 9.2.7 =
+Fixed an issue for Skroutz feeds where the lowest priced variation feature was not working

 = 9.2.6 =
 Fixed all the deprecated jQuery